Frequently Asked Questions

 Are high school students and university students allowed to participate?

-I will turn 18 after the submission deadline.
-To which age category do I belong?
+My age or grade changes after the submission deadline.
+To which group do I belong?

 What is the difference between the age categories?